dji-sdk/Onboard-SDK-ROS/dji_sdk_manifold_read_cam/README.md

 ##DJI Onboard SDK ROS Package for Video Decoding on Manifold

-This video-decoding package is a specifically desiged for Manifold to read the X3 video stream.
+This video-decoding package is a specifically desiged package for Manifold to read the X3 video stream.

 ###How to use
 1. Install the necessary library: refer [here](https://github.com/dji-sdk/manifold_cam)